rockettheme/docs/Docs/wordpress/plugins/rokgallery/rokgallery_page.md

 ### Details Page Options
 In every gallery page, you have the ability to display details about each image.
-By selecting an image, it's displayed in larger form with various details such as the title, caption, tags, loves, views, file size, image dimensions, and more.
+By selecting an image, it is displayed in larger form with various details such as the title, caption, tags, loves, views, file size, image dimensions, and more.
 You can use the **Details Page Options** tab to select what you do and do not wish to have appear on this page.

 ![][page4]